Expressway S3 (Poland): Initial route plans (autostrada A3)

-The autostrada A3 was a motorway planned from 1993 to 2001 that was supposed to be built in western Poland.
-It was planned to begin in Szczecin, link Zielona Góra, Bolków and end in Lubawka on the Polish-Czech border.

-Some road maps published in 1990s had an approximate route of the motorway, which in some places were different from the final route of S3, most notably the motorway was supposed to form north-eastern bypass of Legnica while S3 was constructed as its western bypass.
+The autostrada A3 was a motorway planned from 1993 to 2001 that was supposed to run from Szczecin to Lubawka on the Polish-Czech border.
+Some road maps published in the 1990s depicted an approximate route of the motorway, which in some places was different from the final route of S3, most notably the motorway was supposed to form north-eastern bypass of Legnica while S3 was constructed as its western bypass.

-One legacy of the road having been planned as an autostrada is that from the beginning it was being constructed on a completely new alignment (some distance away from the old route of the DK3 road).
-This is akin to how most expressways in Poland are constructed nowadays, but in contrast to the standards of the 2000s when most of the expressways were constructed by upgrading existing roads.
+In 2001 the decision was made to build a lower standard "express road" as the traffic density was judged too low to justify a motorway.
+One legacy of the road having been planned as an autostrada is that from the beginning it was being constructed on a completely new alignment some distance away from the old route of the DK3 road.
+This is akin to how most expressways in Poland are constructed nowadays, but in contrast to the standards of the 2000s when most of the expressways were being constructed by upgrading existing roads.
+Like other modern Polish expressways, S3 shares the crucial properties of an autostrada, including physical separation, restricted access, all interchanges being grade-separated, and at least two continuous lanes in each direction as well as emergency lanes (hard shoulder).

 Świnoujście – Szczecin

-One section of S3 east of Szczecin (19 km) was constructed in the 1970s in an expressway standard of those times, featuring some one-level intersections and a pedestrian crossing.
-It was reconstructed in 2019–2020 to meet contemporary standards with the intersections and the pedestrian crossing upgraded to grade-separated ones.
+One section of S3 east of Szczecin (19 km) was constructed in the 1970s in an expressway standard of those times, featuring one-level intersections and a pedestrian crossing.
+It was reconstructed in 2019–2020 to contemporary standards, with the intersections and the pedestrian crossing upgraded to grade-separated ones.

 S3 south of Szczecin overlaps with A6 motorway (see Autostrada A6: History of construction).